CortexFlow/Research/README.md

-# 🌐 Knowledge Repository (official research)
+# 🌐 Knowledge Repository (Official Research)

-Welcome to the **Knowledge Repository**, an open-source hub dedicated to compiling resources, documentation, and links on a wide array of technical domains.
+Welcome to the Knowledge Repository, an open-source hub dedicated to compiling resources, documentation, and links on a wide array of technical domains.
 This repository is designed to serve as a knowledge base for developers, researchers, and enthusiasts across the following fields:

 - **Machine Learning**
 - **AR/VR (Augmented and Virtual Reality)**